 RFP software makes life easier for SaaS companies

 Since you and I both work at SaaS companies, I’ll shoot straight with you.
 You don’t necessarily need RFP software.
-You can survive without it, but you’ll be surviving rather than succeeding when your answer library is a spreadsheet instead of a system.
+You can survive without it, but you’ll be surviving rather than succeeding when your Content Library is a spreadsheet instead of a system.

 You don’t need to drive your car to get to work.
 But you also don’t want to spend two hours on public transportation when you could get there in 25 minutes.
 This is how RFP software works.
 It makes life easier.